 In such a case, occupants will be able to easily find the way to the exits.
 Accordingly, exit signs would not be necessary.
 Note that for the example above, it is assumed that the building in question has not met the criteria to be considered a farm building or farm shed in the Deemed-to-Satisfy Provisions.

-Cinema

-A cinema, however:
+Cinema A cinema, however:

-- has no natural light; and - is occupied regularly by large numbers of people who do not know the building or its evacuation routes.
+- has no natural light; and

+- is occupied regularly by large numbers of people who do not know the building or its evacuation routes.

 In such a case, clear and illuminated signage would be required, located in common view points to encourage evacuees to continue travelling in a specific direction.

+Deemed-to-Satisfy Provisions

 If a builder is undertaking a solution using the Deemed-to-Satisfy Provisions, there are a number of relevant provisions regarding:

-- the installation of exit signs; and - the size, colour and wording of signs.
+- the installation of exit signs; and

+- the size, colour and wording of signs.
-If a Performance Solution is being used, it may be appropriate to assess it using the Part E Deemed-to-Satisfy Provisions for guidance purposes.

-Early warning and communication

-The intent of EP4.3 is to maximise the opportunities for occupants to evacuate.
+Performance Solutions If a Performance Solution is being used, it may be appropriate to assess it using the Part E Deemed-to-Satisfy Provisions for guidance purposes.
+EP4.3 Emergency warning and intercom systems Early warning and communication The intent of EP4.3 is to maximise the opportunities for occupants to evacuate.
 This may include giving them as early a warning as possible and providing means of communicating both the need for evacuation and the process of evacuation.

-Evacuation management systems

-Emergency evacuation requires that the evacuation maximises the opportunity for occupants to reach a place of safety.
+Evacuation management systems Emergency evacuation requires that the evacuation maximises the opportunity for occupants to reach a place of safety.
 Since the BCA relates to the construction of a building it can only require the installation of a system.
-It cannot require:

-- training, so that the evacuation process is undertaken automatically; - allocation of staff to assist with evacuation, particularly if the building is likely to contain occupants who have been unable to benefit from prior training; or - a detailed evacuation plan.
+It cannot require: - training, so that the evacuation process is undertaken automatically; - allocation of staff to assist with evacuation, particularly if the building is likely to contain occupants who have been unable to benefit from prior training; or - a detailed evacuation plan.

-EP4.3 uses the expression "to the degree necessary".
-The BCA recognises that different buildings require differing types and degrees of sound systems and intercom systems for occupants in an emergency.
+"To the degree necessary" EP4.3 uses the expression "to the degree necessary".
+The BCA recognises that different buildings require differing types and degrees of emergency warning and intercom systems for occupants.
 Any decision made in this context can extend to not requiring an item to be installed or a particular level of performance to be achieved, if that is the appropriate action to be taken.

-Criteria for sound system and intercom system for emergency purposes

-As set out in EP4.3, to warn occupants and assist with an evacuation, a sound system and intercom system for emergency purposes must be appropriate to a number of factors, including:

-- the floor area of the building which is a measure of the size of any potential fire, the area to be covered by a warning sound or signal, and the difficulty of intercommunication; - the function of the building will affect the fire load in the building, and the difficulty such a load may cause in evacuating occupants; and - the height of the building which is a measure of the difficulty of evacuation, search and rescue, and communication.
+Criteria for emergency warning and intercom system As set out in EP4.3, to warn occupants and assist with an evacuation, an emergency warning and intercom system must be appropriate to a number of factors, including: - the floor area of the building which is a measure of the size of any potential fire, the area to be covered by a warning sound or signal, and the difficulty of intercommunication; - the function of the building will affect the fire load in the building, and the difficulty such a load may cause in evacuating occupants; and - the height of the building which is a measure of the difficulty of evacuation, search and rescue, and communication.
+"Appropriate to" The emergency warning and intercom system must be "appropriate to" the matters listed in EP4.3, which principally relate to the type of system which is necessary to enable evacuation in an emergency.

-"Appropriate to"

-The sound system and intercom system for emergency purposes must be "appropriate to" the matters listed in EP4.3, which principally relate to the type of system which is necessary to enable evacuation in an emergency.

 The BCA recognises that different emergency warning and communication needs may exist, depending on the size of the building, its function, use and height.

-The following reveal what may or may not be "appropriate".
+Examples The following reveal what may or may not be "appropriate".
 They should not be regarded as absolute.

-A commercial poultry building:
+Commercial poultry building A commercial poultry building: